ignite/cli/docs/guide/ibc.md

 ## Build your Blockchain App

-Use Starport to scaffold the blockchain app and the blog module.
+Use Ignite CLI to scaffold the blockchain app and the blog module.

 ### Build the new blockchain